sonofwatt84/docwatson.ai/dashboards/flightMapper/README.md

 This is a dashboard for visualizing weather-related actual or prediction flight delays.
+Haven't gotten around to building the backend, but it's feasible.

 Check out a live version here: https://sonofwatt.shinyapps.io/flightDelays/